craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 In replacement of a weapon attack, you can attempt to perform a powerful bash.
 Your target must succeed on a

 ### Pummel
-As a bonus action on your turn, you may make two weapon attacks.
+As a bonus action on your turn, you may make two melee weapon attacks.
 You make these attacks with disadvantage.

 ### En-Route
 If you have moved more than five feet this turn, you may make attack an with your weapon action against a target you pass or will pass by the end of your turn.

 ### Pin
 In replacement of a weapon attack, you can attempt to Pin a target to an object using this weapon.
 Make a normal weapon attack; your attack bonus versus your target's AC.
 If you hit with this attack, the attack deals no damage and the target becomes Restrained for as long as you maintain the Pin.

 You cannot use this weapon to perform weapon attacks during this time without voluntarily removing the Pin.
 An effected target can make a Skill Contest (Athletics) versus you as a Full Action on their turn in an attempt to un-Pin themselves.

 ### Charge
 When you make a weapon attack with this weapon, if you have moved 10 or more feet from your originating position during this turn, you gain a +2 bonus to the attack roll and, if you hit, the damage roll.

 ### Sunder
 When you hit with an attack with this weapon, if you beat your target's AC by five or more, you may choose to reduce the damage of your attack by 1d8 and apply a stack of Sunder.

 > Sunder reduces the effected creature's effective AC by 1 per stack.